 - Cost: You choose how much you consider the license is worth to you per year and that is what you pay.
 Pay a few dollars only or pay a larger amount if you wish.
 You decide.

 - Why: Although not a tool per se, for helping to develop your blog, the Amazon Affiliate Program is a wonderful way to begin to monetize your blog and to begin to build a source of income.

 - Cost: You get paid!
 You make money from Amazon affiliates!
 Yess!!!.

-Content – Writing Tools, software and research
+Content – Writing Tools, Software and Research

-- Why: The ‘Headline Analyzer is a tool I absolutely love and that comes from the team at coschedule and is dead easy to use and is extremely good at driving you towards making much stronger headline titles for your blog posts.
+- Why: The ‘Headline Analyzer is a tool I absolutely love and that comes from the team at CosSchedule and is dead easy to use and is extremely good at driving you towards making much stronger headline titles for your blog posts.
 I actually find the tool fun to use as it gives you a score for each headline you attempt and making headlines can become a game of sorts, as you push to get a score of 70 and the green light.
-(You can read more about this tool in the post on how to write effective blog posts.
+(You can read more about this tool in the post on how to write effective blog posts).

 - Site: coschedule.com/headline-analyzer